- CLASS: Mammalia

 Even though there are differences in habitat and geography, all tapir calves look like brown- and beige-striped watermelons on legs.
 This color pattern is great camouflage for the youngsters in the dappled sunlight of the forest, especially when the calf lies down on the ground while Mom forages.
 The calf begins to lose these markings after a few months, and when the youngster is about six months old, it looks like a miniature adult.

 Tapir calves can swim at a very young age.
 Young tapirs nurse as long as the mother provides milk or until her next calf is born.
-For many years it was believed that tapirs lived solitary lives in the wild, except for mothers raising young or a male and female that come together during breeding season.
+For many years it was believed that tapirs lived solitary lives, except for mothers raising young or a male and female that come together during breeding season.
 Recently, scientists have discovered that tapirs often graze in pairs or small groups, traveling over larger ranges than previously thought.

 Calves reach full size in about 18 months but are considered mature at 2 to 4 years.